-Single-use system (SUS)-based manufacturing of enzymes and reagents suitable for PCR and other molecular biology applications
+Single-use system (SUS)-based manufacturing of enzymes and reagents suitable for PCR

 Thermo Fisher Scientific has developed a manufacturing process using Single Use System (SUS)-based technology with extensive quality control testing to drastically reduce the risk of DNA contaminates in the PCR reagents for commercial supply.
 The result is the same high level of performance and lot-to-lot consistency that is expected for our standard conventional PCR reagents.
 These reagents are the perfect choice for PCR assays where ambiguous or false-positive results are simply not acceptable.

 The manufacturing process for commercially available DNA polymerases typically consists of multiple steps handled by a scientist or operator in an open environment (Figure 1).
 In addition, one might find that equipment may be shared for the manufacture of other proteins and enzymes.
 As a result, the purity of a preparation must rely heavily on efficient decontamination steps between processes.
 Contaminating DNA commonly found in enzyme preparations can occur during one or all of these many steps throughout the manufacturing process.
 Not surprisingly, when tested, these DNA polymerases have been shown to contain detectable levels of DNA contaminants .
 This poses an unacceptable risk for commercial-scale production of DNA polymerase that Thermo Fisher Scientific has addressed with SUS-based manufacturing.